Andresquint/TankGame-1/README.md

 GIF created with [giphy](https://giphy.com).

+## About:

+This was my first game project for my CSC 613 at SFSU.
+It was coded in Java, using OOP.

 How to play the game:

 * Tank Wars is a two player game with two tanks.